 Horseracing is incredibly enticing for betting fans, and you won’t find a more prestigious event than Kentucky Derby.

 There was no rain or bad weather that could ruin the experience for the spectators present at the venue.
 Those that wagered on the favorite had reasons to be happy after the race, too.
 It is interesting to note that 2018 was the sixth year in a row that the favorite won.
 This year, however, the champion was crowned after the initial winner was disqualified.
+And if you can’t attend the race, you can share the fun on one of these great betting sites.

 4. Soccer World Cup